 Many men try to keep it to themselves and hope it doesn't happen, but that just creates more fear and, ultimately, makes it more likely that you'll experience impotence.
 You are going to need to be open with your partner about the problem, and explain that your anxiety has affected you.
 Once you've done that, there are several things you can try:

-- Try Other Intimacy - Try to engage in other forms of intimacy that you can still enjoy despite your impotence.
-Remember, there are many ways to sexually satisfy someone even beyond sex, and if you engage in these activities you won't worry too much about your ability to get aroused.
+- Try Other Forms of Sexual Engagement Try to engage in other forms of intimacy that you can still enjoy despite your impotence.
+Remember, there are many ways to sexually satisfy someone even beyond penetrative sex, and if you engage in these activities you won't worry too much about your ability to get aroused.

-- Make It Light Hearted - You can also consider just trying to lighten the mood a little.
-Often that type of romantic time is very serious, as the two of you try to romance each other and enjoy sexual activity.
-But when you have anxiety, that seriousness can make you more focused on ensuring that you're able to get aroused.
+- Make It Light Hearted You can also consider just trying to lighten the mood a little.
+When you have anxiety, the seriousness of romance and courting can make you more focused on ensuring that you're able to get aroused.
 Instead, make it more comfortable.
-Turn on the TV, laugh, make jokes, have fun, and good around.
+Turn on the TV, laugh, make jokes, have fun, and relax.
 Reducing some of the pressure of sex can improve how you feel when you're trying to be intimate.

 This is the first step - to just enjoy activities that take some of the pressure of you so that you can get used to intimacy being more natural.
 It has to feel like something that isn't all about your impotence - a way that you spend time with someone else.
 It needs to also be something that doesn't cause significant anxiety every time, because even if you reduce anxiety you may still experience it in the bedroom.